* In the middle of nowhere, Poland *

 * 2x free white gis *

 * Free use of spa and sauna *

 * Bottled water, tea, and coffee included *

 * Everyone welcome, regardless of experience and affiliation *

-As soon as it was over, we knew we had to make it happen again and again.
-So we’re very excited to invite you back to this truly special location for the next instalment of Zen Camp!
+This is always something deeply special, so we’re very excited to invite you back to this truly unique location for the next installment of Zen Camp!

 Hope to see you there.
 If you can find it.

 “The Zen camp was in one word AMAZING.
 I had high expectations coming to the camp but the experience exceeded all of them.
 It’s hard to describe how fun it is to meet like minded people from all over the world, making new friends while doing what you love to do.
 The facilities are superb and the nature surrounding the area is beautiful and really makes you feel like you’re in an old school kung fu movie.
 Definitely coming back next year!”

 We really do go off the beaten track for this one.
 Deep in the heart of a stunning national park, you can train and relax alongside fellow grapplers from all over the world, surrounded by nothing more than trees, hammocks, and the open sky.